northvolt/go-multicam/README.md

 ## Why it exists

 Computer vision applications written in Go can easily take advantage of multi-core concurrency while also having access to packages such as GoCV (https://gocv.io).
-The `go-multicam` package now makes is possible for Go programs to connect to cameras and line scanners that are generally used for industrial applications.
+The `go-multicam` package now makes is possible for Go programs to connect to Euresys cameras and line scanners that are commonly used for industrial applications.